Fairfax Misdemeanors Attorney

 While misdemeanors are less serious and the punishments are far less severe than those of felonies, a criminal conviction will still result in a record.
 The best way to minimize the impact on your life is to hire a knowledgeable and experienced defense attorney to help you navigate the legal system and ensure that your rights are protected.

 A misdemeanor conviction will result in a permanent criminal record, even if the offense is minor.
 This can have far-reaching consequences on your life beyond a fine or time in jail.
-Criminal convictions are public records, which can be accessed by colleges and graduate schools, employers, licensing agencies, and any other agency that conducts a criminal background check.
+Criminal convictions are public records which can be accessed by colleges and graduate schools, employers, licensing agencies, and any other agency that conducts a criminal background check.

 The impact on a person’s career, current employment, and future job prospects is among the most difficult and challenging aspects of a misdemeanor conviction.
 If your employer learns of the criminal record, the individual could be fired or denied employment.
 Certain jobs, such as those requiring driving, working with children or the elderly, or maintaining a professional license, may be closed to individuals with criminal records, even for a misdemeanor conviction.

-Our Fairfax misdemeanors lawyer will take the time to get to know your case, explain your legal options, and the possible outcomes.
+Our Fairfax misdemeanors lawyer will take the time to get to know your case, and explain your legal options and the possible outcomes.
 We will provide the information you need to make informed decisions about your case.
 Backed by extensive legal experience, we know what it takes to build effective legal strategies, and we will take the time to examine every detail of your circumstances to mount a compelling defense on your behalf.